opentok/opentok-reconnection/README.md

 OpenTok Automatic Reconnection Developer Preview.

-With Automatic Reconnections, your client can now automatically reconnect to OpenTok sessions during temporary drops in network connectivity.
+With Automatic Reconnections, your client can now automatically reconnect to OpenTok sessions after temporary drops in network connectivity.
-If you have a mobile client using OpenTok, the feature helps restores connectivity during transitions between network interfaces such as Wi-Fi and LTE, allowing you to build a more robust integration and end-user experience.
+If you have a mobile client using OpenTok, the feature helps restore connectivity during transitions between network interfaces such as Wi-Fi and LTE, allowing you to build a more robust integration and end-user experience.